-We are currently under agreement with Veolia for the operations of TRIC, however there can be no assurance that we will continue to partner with Veolia.
+We have elected not to renew our current agreement with Veolia and it is unlikely that we will continue to partner with Veolia.
 In February 2019, we entered into an Operations, Management and Maintenance Agreement with Veolia North America Regeneration Services, LLC, or Veolia.
 Pursuant to the Agreement, Veolia agreed to provide development of operations programs, start-up of new equipment and operations, maintenance and management services at our AquaRefining facility at TRIC.
 As a result of the November 2019 fire at TRIC, we have suspended all operations at TRIC pending our clean-up of the fire damage and development of our plan for resuming operations.
-In January 2020, we declared a force majeure under the Veolia Operations, Management and Maintenance Agreement and Suspended payments to Veolia thereunder.
-If we follow through with our plans not to restore TRIC, we would expect that our Operations, Management and Maintenance Agreement would expire according to its terms in February 2021.
-The Operations, Management and Maintenance Agreement with Veolia for a long-term agreement concerning Veolia's participation in the commercial licensing and management of our future AquaRefining facilities developed by licensees of Aqua Metals.
-Because of the force majeure and suspension of activity with Veolia there can be no assurance that we will be able to negotiate and conclude definitive long-term agreements with Veolia on commercially reasonable terms, or at all.
-If we are unable to conclude long-term agreements with Veolia, it is likely that we will lose Veolia as our partner in the commercial licensing and management of our future AquaRefining facilities.
+In January 2020, we declared a force majeure under the Veolia Operations, Management and Maintenance Agreement and suspended payments to Veolia thereunder.
+The Veolia Operations, Management included an initial term expiring March 6, 2021 and an automatic renewal provision unless either party elects not to renew.
+We have elected not to renew the Veolia Operations, Management and Maintenance Agreement and it is presently scheduled to terminate on March 6, 2021.
+We continue to speak to Veolia concerning various issues, including the possibility of our partnering with Veolia under a new arrangement, however as of the date of this report there can be no assurance, and it appears unlikely, that we will be able to negotiate and conclude a new arrangement with Veolia on commercially reasonable terms, or at all.

 We are subject to restrictive debt covenants that may limit our ability to run our business, finance our capital needs and pursue business opportunities and activities.
-As of the date of this report, we are indebted to Veritex for approximately \$9.1 million (\$8.6 million net of issuance costs), which is secured by liens on substantially all of our assets including insurance proceeds.
+As of the date of this report, we are indebted to Veritex for approximately \$9.1 million (\$8.5 million net of issuance costs), which is secured by liens on substantially all of our assets including insurance proceeds.
 The credit agreement governing such indebtedness contains covenants that limit our ability to take certain actions.
 These covenants could limit our ability to finance our future operations and capital needs and our ability to pursue business opportunities and activities that may be in our interest.
 If we breach any of these covenants, the debt holder could declare a default under the credit agreement, in which case all of the indebtedness may then become immediately due and payable.
 If the debt under the credit agreement is accelerated, we may not have, or be able to obtain, sufficient funds to make these accelerated payments.
 In addition, since all of the indebtedness to Veritex is secured by substantially all of our assets, a default under the credit facility could enable the debt holder to foreclose on its security interest and attempt to seize our assets.
 The affirmative and negative debt covenants could materially adversely impact our ability to operate and finance our business.
 In addition, our default under any of these covenants could subject us to accelerated debt payments or foreclosure proceedings that could threaten our ability to continue as a going concern.